May 20, 2020 | Insights

 Most of these words are, and can be used to replace one another.
 Although the work is completed by commercially licensed drivers, the terms spotting, switching and hostling are synonymous, and are used in the same context within different regions.
 As NSSL was originally founded in Canada, we adopted the term shunting which is predominately used in that region.

 What is shuttling?

 Shuttling is a logistics term that refers to a similar process of pinning to a designated trailer, and moving said trailer to a predetermined location—but typically the distance between these two points is much larger than a typical shunt move.
-These moves can typically be completed by either an over the road yard truck, or a daycab.
+These moves can typically be completed by either an over-the-road yard truck or a day cab.
 Shuttling services are primarily used when goods need to be transferred between two separate facilities, or even amongst a full network of sites that all lie within a designated radius.
-NSSL offers both services listed above, while utilizing separate proprietary softwares to track the asset movement depending on the type of move.
+NSSL offers both services listed above while utilizing separate proprietary software to track the asset movement depending on the type of move.

 What are terminal tractors, shunt trucks, and spotting trucks?